Fitzy1293/latex-repo-full/README.md

 and that handles almost anything LaTeX related.

-If you use Arch and want to beautify LaTeX files, install `texlive-latexindent-meta` from the AUR.
+If you use an Arch based system and want to beautify LaTeX files, install `texlive-latexindent-meta` from the AUR.

 `yay -S texlive-latexindent-meta`